CMSROMA/LQProd/README.md

 packages/setups/Full/setup_RunIISummer20UL17.dat
 packages/setups/Full/setup_RunIISummer20UL18.dat
 ```
-(Note: keep the name "NanoAODv2" since I don't know if/where it is hardcoded)
+(Note: keep the name "MiniAOD" and "NanoAODv2" since I don't know if/where it is hardcoded in the rest of the scripts)

 Launch the setup
 ```